x3r-0n3/Portswigger-Labs/server-side-vulnerabilities/file-upload-vulnerabilities.md

 ### Attack Flow

+1. Go to my accont
-1. Login as low-privileged user
+2. Login as low-previleged user
+3. Upload simple .png image to check the flow (Observe POST request)
+4. Click My Acoount option again to trigger GET request as image appears in profile
+5. Add the MIME type `image` also in Proxy> HTTP history filters (observe GET request reveals file path where image is upload in backend server)
-2. Upload `exploit.php` as avatar
+6. Upload `exploit.php` as avatar/image
-3. Application stores file in:
+7. Application stores file in:

 ```
 /files/avatars/exploit.php